 This course is designed to give more extended practice in the various orchard operations than can be given in Course 101.
 Special attention is given to problems of pruning, grafting, orchard-soil selection and management, pollination, and spray practices.
 One or two field trips extending into the afternoon are made.

-[301.
-(121.)
-ECONOMIC FRUITS OF THE WORLD.
+301. ECONOMIC FRUITS OF THE WORLD.
 Spring term.
 Credit three hours.
 Given in alternate years.
-Professor SMOCK.]
-Not given in 1964-1965.
+Lectures, M W 8.
+Plant Science 141.
+Laboratory, F 2-4:30.
+Plant Science 114.
+Professor SMOCK.